Poemen: Selected sayings of Poemen

-Abba Poemen is the most often quoted Abba in the Apophthegmata Patrum—nearly a quarter of the sayings are by or about Poemen—which led some scholars to think that sayings from different Abbas were collected under the generic name "Abba Shepherd."
+Poemen is the most often quoted Abba in the Apophthegmata Patrum—nearly a quarter of the sayings are by or about Poemen—which led some scholars to think that sayings from different Abbas were collected under the generic name "Abba Shepherd."
 Abba Poemen is also featured prominently in another collection of Desert Father sayings, the Ethiopic Collectio Monastica.
 He was notable for his kindness and compassion toward his fellow monks, including those who had fallen from the high ideals of the Desert Fathers.
 He was frequently sought out by his brothers for his wise and compassionate guidance.